nesi/support-docs/docs/FORMAT.md

 ## Macros

-Macros allow use of [Jinja filter syntax](https://jinja.palletsprojects.com/en/3.1.x/templates/) _inside the mardown files_ allowing for much more flexible templating.
+Macros allow use of [Jinja filter syntax](https://jinja.palletsprojects.com/en/3.1.x/templates/) _inside the markdown files_ allowing for much more flexible templating.
 More details can be found on the [mkdocs-macros-plugin page](https://mkdocs-macros-plugin.readthedocs.io/).

 ### Includes